Behavioral Signals, Responsibility Design

 Project Goal

-A virtual pet that fosters responsibility & emotional comfort beyond real pets
+A virtual pet that fosters responsibility & emotional comfort beyond real pets.

-A virtual pet that fosters responsibility & emotional comfort beyond real pets
+A virtual pet that fosters responsibility & emotional comfort beyond real pets.

 Journey Map